Born: Nov. 17, 1933 in Evergree, Louisiana

 Died: FEb.
 21, 2011

-Later Robbins joined with Montie Montana, Jr. to re-create Buffalo Bill's Wild West Show.
-With a cast of 125 cowboys, cowgirls, Indians, buffalo, longhorns, and horses the show toured worldwide.
+Later Robbins joined Montie Montana, Jr. to re-create Buffalo Bill's Wild West Show.
+With a cast of 125 cowboys, cowgirls, Indians, buffalo, longhorns, and horses, the show toured worldwide.
 Back in Texas, Robbins produced the Rudy Robbins Western Show and The All American Cowboy Get-Together.
 He also formed the Spirit of Texas, a western harmony group, which, in 1991, was named the "Official Cowboy Band for Texas" by the State Senate.
 In addition to singing, Robbins has written many songs as well as short stories for Cowboy Magazine.